 Here are some great tips for the gear you use for sports photography.
 They will give you the best chance of photographing action-packed images.

-Your camera can be affected by changing from cold to warm environments.
+Changing from cold to warm environments can affect your camera.
 Condensation can build up on the interior of your lens.
 Not cool.

 How To Photograph Sports